MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 Profiles are fetched on behalf of the Microsoft Entra user logged into the device​, not the user logged into the client​.

 If there is no Microsoft Entra user logged in, then profile is fetched only if it is assigned to all users.
-For example, if you are logged into the device as a localadmin.
+For example, if you are logged into the device as a local admin.

 Simultaneous multiple user logins on the same device is not supported.